AstrielDivision/Astraea/README.md

 - Install yarn with `npm i -g yarn`
 - Install required dependencies with `yarn`
 - Build with `yarn build`
-- Configure the bot by coping or rename main.example.json in the config folder to main.json and fill out all the blanks
+- Configure the bot by coping or by renaming main.example.json in the config folder to main.json and fill out all the blanks
-- You are now finished!
+- You're now finished!
 Run the bot with `node .`

 Problems with self hosting DM me ArtieFuzzz#8298